-- 6. Close open or delayed events. - 1.
-Select the problem to close, on the Service Event Overview window. - 2.
+- 1. Select the problem to close, on the Service Event Overview window. - 2.
 Select the menu Selected, located on the menu bar. - 3.
 Click Close Event. - 4.
 Enter your comments in the Serviceable Event Comments window, and click Close Event. - 5.
-Close all events associated with the problem on which you were working.

-7. Did the Service Event Overview window contain the event or events on which you were working?

-- Yes: Return the HMC to normal operations.
-Go to "Closing a service call" on page 159.
+Close all events associated with the problem on which you were working. - 7.
+Did the Service Event Overview window contain the event or events on which you were working? - Yes: Return the HMC to normal operations.
+Go to "Closing a service call" on page 160.
 This ends the procedure. - No: Go to Detecting problems.
 This ends the procedure.